-Figure 9-3 – Typical structure for S-104 Portrayal Catalogue.

-Note that some of the sub-folders will be empty since S-104 defines only coverage features and does not need all the components definable in S-100 Portrayal Catalogues.

 Data Product Format (Encoding)

 Introduction

 The water level data products must be encoded using one of the listed formats.
 The structure of the data product is discussed in the next section.
 There is only one format allowed to encode data.